Experiments and Analysis

 Optionally a filter can be applied to as well, such that the count/sum only applies to a subset of the events dataset.

-Note that these metrics should be created before starting campaigns as they will only be measured for campaigns once they've been created, they will not be generated historically.
+Important: Metrics should be created before starting campaigns as they will only be measured for campaigns once they've been created, they will not be generated historically.
+While metrics can be added after an experiment starts, calculations will only begin from the day the metric is created (not retroactive).

 For the deepest level of analysis, you can take advantage of Warehouse Writeback, which logs all sync activity back to your data source.
 You can use this data to determine when users were added and removed from segments in each of the destinations your segment is synced to or the relative conversion performance of users across cohorts.